 Evenly space out your torches.
 It will look absurd and awkward to place a tiki torch in the farthest corner of your patio and a set of four near the tables and chairs.
 It's also an ineffective way of getting rid of mosquitoes.

 Use your artistic and creative side.
-Do not be afraid of putting some thought in the arrangement of your tiki torches.
+Do not be afraid of putting some thought into the arrangement of your tiki torches.
 Sure, they emit light and heat, as well as repel insects, but they're also decorative pieces.
 When arranging them, treat them as if they are pieces of furniture, and you will love the outcome.

 Push the spiked end of your torches at least six to eight inches into the ground to ensure they are stable.
 For added stability, consider using a torch stand or stake.
 You may also dig a hole for every weatherproof tiki torch with removable heads you have.
 Use cement to backfill them once you've set every pole.